babelomics/CSVS/csvs-utils/outlier_detection/README.md

 ## Description

 This tool checks the number of variants and the number of novel variants produced by one or several samples.
 These metrics are helpful to determine if a specific sample may be undesired given an unexpected percentage of novel variants against a model distribution.
-Given that the number of variants and new variants expected could be different depending on the followed strategy (WES, WGS, panels, etc), different models were trained for that purpose.
+Given that the expected number of variants and novel variants could be different depending on the followed strategy (WES, WGS, panels, etc), different models were trained for that purpose.

 The provided scripts allows both create new model distributions or test new vcfs against the models already created.